SenDev2001/devJournal-ProjEbonkeep/DevJournal/devJ.md

 ### Game Sources
 1. The Witcher 3: Wild Hunt
 The mechanism used for the AI ​​minor enemies (Guards, Bandits) in The Witcher 3 was used as a guide for the swordsmen and archers in our "Project Ebonkeep".
 In particular, the way enemies explore, detect suspicious activity, and provide early warning of attacks were used.
-What makes The Witcher 3's AI system unique is its ability to respond to natural routines and the environment.
+What makes The Witcher 3's AI system unique is its ability to respond to natural routines and the environment.Witcher 3 - The Detailed Life of NPCs (2015) At: https://www.youtube.com/watch?v=9vzzPB6PRsE (Accessed  17/05/2025).

 I used the following concepts when developing the Guards AI:
 - Patrol Routes